 Discounts for your success (advertising)!

 Depending on the amount donated, the supporters receive more or less exciting and interesting prizes - from the entry on Facebook via a postcard from the director until it is mentioned in the credits - at 5.000 euros even with a logo.

 However, the 30.000 euros will just finance a low-budget version of the film in which everyone involved works for free.
 Only if Rebhahn finds other sources of financing can the real ones Costs, which are more than twice as high, are covered,

 Closely linked to Canadian history

 Or the story of the haunted house: Because the Canadian province of New Brunswick has no money, the development association is looking for private donors.
 Near St. Andrews-by-the-sea is two square kilometers, Ministers Island, which is an island only at high tide.
-There are not only numerous remnants of Indian settlement here: Minister's Island also became famous at the end of 1890 as the summer residence of William Van Horne, the Manager the Canadian Pacific Railway.
+There are not only numerous remnants of Indian settlement here: Minister's Island also became famous at the end of 1890 as the summer residence of William Van Horne, the Executive the Canadian Pacific Railway.
 He had a 50-room villa built here with tennis courts, greenhouses, a bathhouse with a swimming pool set into the rocks and a large barn.